-Award refunds are paid by check and will be mailed to the student's local address.
+Award refunds are paid by check and will be mailed.

 Federal Supplemental Educational Opportunity Grant (SEOG)

 This Federal grant is awarded to eligible full and part-time undergraduate students.
 The amount of the award is determined by the student's financial need, and by the amount of funding available to the College.
 SEOG may be used for any college-related expenses and, as a grant, does not have to be repaid (unless the student stops attending classes and it is determined that the student has been overpaid).